The Best Boat Insurance

 While the packages aren’t as personalized as we’d like, American Family Insurance steps up their customer appeal in the discount department by offering the greatest number of ways to save: bundle with home and auto, get rewarded for taking safety courses and keeping on-board safety equipment up to snuff, and sign up to pay in full or automatically and get rewarded even more.

-Not offering Agreed Value would be a big issue, but if the website’s word holds, State Farm offers far and away the most liberal limits of coverage, starting with $2 million in liability.
+State Farm offers far and away the most liberal limits of coverage, starting with $2 million in liability.
 No other provider we analyzed personally accepts risks of that stature without enlisting a third-party underwriter.
+If you have an especially valuable vessel, State Farm is your best bet.

 - Runabout/Sport Boats